Shear shock formation in incompressible viscoelastic solids: Acceleration waves

 \section{Acceleration waves}

 Let us analyse the propagation of \emph{acceleration waves}.
-Here, the primary field $\bf q$ is continuous across the surface $\xi(\bm{X}, t) = 0$ with $\xi = Y - \eta(t)$, but its normal derivative $\partial_\xi {\bf q}$ may be discontinuous.
+Here, the primary field $\bf q$ is continuous across the surface $\xi(\bm{X}, t) = 0$ with $\xi = Y - \eta(t)$ and $\eta$ denoting the position of the acceleration front, but the normal derivative $\partial_\xi {\bf q}$ may be discontinuous.
 Typically, such solutions represent situations in which the field variables experience a brutal change of slope; for instance, a boundary-value problem of the present form \eqref{BCond} with ramp-type or sinusoidal boundary data \eqref{Sign}.